The most active volcano in the world, Kilauea, is awe-inspiring.

 Along the East Rift Zone flowing from the Puʻu ʻŌʻō crater, there is a particular ocean entry called Kamokuna, located on a volcanic cliffside.

 A vent at Kamokuna has been shooting out what volcanologists call a “firehose” of molten lava.
 Although Kilauea is generally a gentle volcano, the fire hose is pouring into the Pacific Ocean causing sometimes-violent explosions of water, gases, and volcanic glass and rocks.

 Additionally, a lava delta of approximately 19 acres had previously formed below the high cliffs.
 A visible crack formed along the delta, which indicated instability.

 On December 31, 2016, most of that delta collapsed into the ocean taking with it some of the older high cliffs.
 Hence, scalding hot water and steam from the plunging cliffs and the explosions from the lava pouring into the ocean are causing large backsplashes of volcanic debris and water filled with hydrochloric acid.

 Since then, other additional chunks of this cliff have fallen off as well.

-The U.S. Geological Survey has been monitoring the activity of Kilauea, and has issued warnings to the public to steer clear of the danger zone and to heed the forces of the nature.
+The U.S. Geological Survey has been monitoring the activity of Kilauea and has issued warnings to the public to steer clear of the danger zone.
+They encourage everyone to heed the forces of nature.

 A Goddess of Fire